allegroai/clearml-docs/docs/getting_started/ds/ds_second_steps.md

 - Scale you work and deploy [ClearML Agents](../../clearml_agent.md)
 - Develop on remote machines with [ClearML Session](../../apps/clearml_session.md)
 - Structure your work and put it into [Pipelines](../../pipelines/pipelines.md)
-- Improve your experiments with [HyperParameter Optimization](../../fundamentals/hpo.md)
+- Improve your experiments with [Hyperparameter Optimization](../../fundamentals/hpo.md)
 - Check out ClearML's integrations to [external libraries](../../integrations/libraries.md).

 ## YouTube Playlist